12 Things You Should Do Before Tossing Your Laundry in the Washing Machine

 Presoak Heavily Soiled Clothing

-Water is enough to remove many spots, especially light ones, if you get them when they're fresh.
-Even stains that have had time to set will loosen somewhat while they soak.
+Even stains that have had time to set will loosen somewhat while they soak in water.
 Presoak laundry from the "very dirty" basket or clothing with perspiration odor for an hour in an enzyme detergent dissolved in water before running the regular cycle.
 You can soak laundry in the washer, a large bucket, or a utility sink.